 Sometime overnight between Sunday, June 8, 2014, and Monday, June 9, 2014, an unknown vandal or vandals spray painted, with graffiti, a total of eleven of the posse’s sponsorship and advertising signs located both on the property and along the right of way on Bayshore Road.

-Southwest FloridaCrime Stoppers is asking for the public’s help identifying an unknown suspect who held up the Dollar General in Lehigh Acres two weeks ago.
+Southwest FloridaCrime Stoppers is asking for the public’s help identifying an unknown black male who swiped a store’s cash drop while the clerk was momentarily distracted.

 According to detectives, a clerk at the Handy Gas Station, located at 3205 Lee Blvd., Lehigh Acres, was preparing to make four money drops into the store’s safe around 1:30 p.m. on April 2nd.
 When the suspect asked for her assistance in picking out lottery tickets, she placed the bags filled with several hundred dollars of cash under the counter until she

 Southwest FloridaCrime Stoppers is hoping the public can help track down six fugitives wanted in the wake of Operation Manor Meltdown, a massive drug operation that as of this morning has led to the arrests of 22 suspected dealers.

 Earlier this month, on June 5, a combined operation by members of the Lee County Sheriff’s Office’s Special Operations Unit (SWAT), Narcotics Unit, Intelligence, Traffic and Warrants Units, as well as the Road Patrol Division, converged upon nine homes within the Pine